ibnlanre/portal/README.md

 ## Contributions

 All contributions are welcome and appreciated.
+You can reach me on [Twitter](https://twitter.com/ibnlanre) or [GitHub](https://github.com/ibnlanre) to discuss ideas, report issues, or contribute code.
+If you find a bug or have a feature request, please open an issue on the [GitHub repository](https://github.com/ibnlanre/portal/issues).

+If you want to contribute code, please fork the repository, make your changes, and submit a pull request.
+Make sure to follow the [contribution guidelines](CONTRIBUTING.md) and include tests for any new features or bug fixes.

+Your contributions help make `@ibnlanre/portal` a better state management library for everyone.
+Whether it's fixing bugs, improving documentation, or adding new features, your efforts are greatly appreciated.
 Thank you! 💚

 ## License